mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 This frame is used by the server to provide tokens to the client.
-Each token can be used to join a new TCP connection to the TCPLS session, as described in TODO backref.
+Each token can be used to join a new TCP connection to the TCPLS session, as described in {{joining-tcp-connections}}.
 Clients MUST NOT send New Token frames.

 ~~~
 New Token frame {